ceph/ceph/doc/rbd/iscsi-initiator-esx.rst

    iSCSI software adapter.
 Select Yes.

 #.
 In the Details pane, the LUN on the iSCSI target will be displayed.
 Right click
-   on a device and select "Manage Paths":
+   on a device and select "Manage Paths".

 #.
 On the Manage Paths window, select “Most Recently Used (VMware)” for the policy
    path selection.
-Close and repeat for the other disks:
+Close and repeat for the other disks.

 Now the disks can be used for datastores.